Brazil Ex-defense Minister Arrested In Coup Plot Investigation - UrduPoint

 Brazil Ex-defense Minister Arrested In Coup Plot Investigation

-Brasília, (APP - UrduPoint / Pakistan Point News - 14th Dec, 2024) Brazilian authorities on Saturday arrested Braga Netto, a former defense minister and close ally of ex-president Jair Bolsonaro, on suspicion of obstructing an investigation into an alleged coup attempt in 2022, a police source told AFP.
+Brasília, (APP - UrduPoint / Pakistan Point News - 14th Dec, 2024) Brazilian authorities on Saturday arrested General Walter Braga Netto, a former defense minister and close ally of ex-president Jair Bolsonaro, on suspicion of obstructing an investigation into an alleged 2022 coup attempt, a police source told AFP.

-Brazil's Federal Police said it had detained "people who would be obstructing" the investigation.
+Brazil's Federal Police said it had detained "people who would be obstructing" the probe.

 "Braga Netto was arrested in the operation," the source said.

-The list included Netto, who was also his running mate in the 2022 elections.
+The list included Braga Netto, who was also Bolsonaro's running mate in the 2022 elections.

 The 884-page report drawn up after a nearly two-year police investigation urges Gonet to indict Bolsonaro and the others for planning an attempted coup and seeking to "violently overthrow the democratic state.